History of Lebanese Red Cross

 The Lebanese Red Cross consists of:

-- The Central Committee composed of 42 volunteers members
+The Central Committee composed of 46 volunteer members

-- The Executive Committee composed of, in addition to the President, the Vice-president and the treasurer, 9 members heads of the active departments at the LRC
+The Executive Committee composed of, in addition to the president, the vice-president and the treasurer, and 11 heads of the active departments at the LRC

 - 1 Orthopedic workshop